Volkswagen Golf GTI Review 2024

 Volkswagen Golf GTI 2024: Handling and ride quality

 We've only driven the VW Golf GTI equipped with the brand's Dynamic Chassis Control (DCC), which is a fancy name for adaptive dampers.
-It was a must-have on the previous GTI, and we suspect that's much the same here.
+It was a must-have on the previous VW Golf GTI, and we suspect that's much the same here.

 Yes, you get a baffling 15 different parameters between Comfort and Sport for the dampers, but you can set up an individual mode for your favourite - we found it felt most at home towards the comfort end of the spectrum on UK roads.
-Spec DCC on the Clubsport and you get a special 'Nurburgring' mode, which sets the car's systems up for the feared German circuit.
-Sounds irrelevant on the road, but it actually suits British tarmac really well.

-You'll notice we're talking about comfort quite a lot, and that's because while the handling is very composed and satisfying, this isn't a hot hatchback that's about ultimate thrills.
-Think of it as a normal Golf with more poke and twisty-road capability, rather than a razor-sharp track monster like a Civic Type R.
+You'll notice we're talking about comfort quite a lot and that's because while the handling is very composed and satisfying, this isn't a hot hatchback that's about ultimate thrills.
+Think of it as a normal VW Golf with more poke and twisty-road capability, rather than a razor-sharp track monster like a Civic Type R.

 One thing worth noting is that the Clubsport won't be much faster than the standard car on wet or icy roads because it scrabbles for grip in the lower gears, struggling to get its 300PS keyed into the tarmac until the tyres warm.
+Indeed, if outright speed isn't essential, the 'standard' VW Golf GTI will feel more than fast enough for most.

 Volkswagen Golf GTI 2024: Engines

 The engine note is also pleasingly rorty, although much of that is synthesised through the speakers as is increasingly common these days.
 But it settles down at a cruise, wind down the drive modes and you'll easily forget you're in a hot hatchback when you just want to get home comfortably.
+It's no hardcore hot hatch, but more a refined machine for making quick progress when required.

 Volkswagen Golf GTI 2024: Safety

-Whether in GTI form or not, the Volkswagen Golf is one of the safest cars in its class.
+Whether in Golf GTI form or not, the Volkswagen Golf is one of the safest cars in its class.
 Euro NCAP gave it a five-star rating in 2019, with impressively high adult occupant and child occupant protection ratings.
 Its safety assist score was decent, too.

 Adaptive cruise control is standard fitment across the range.
 While that isn't to everyone's tastes (some prefer to adjust the cruise manually on busy motorways, where the adaptive system struggles), it also brings Front Assist.
 That can detect an impending collision, warning you or priming the brakes.
 If you don't react, the (again standard) autonomous emergency braking system will step in.

 Also fitted on every VW Golf is lane keep assist, a driver fatigue monitor and traffic sign recognition.
 There's also new tech called 'Car2X', which uses the car's on-board data connection to warn of imminent traffic hazards.
-It'll become cleverer in future, being able to communicate with other cars and even warn of approaching emergency service vehicles.
+It will become cleverer in future, being able to communicate with other cars and even warn of approaching emergency service vehicles.

 Volkswagen Golf GTI 2024: Towing